Fury knocks out Wilder to retain WBC crown in heavyweight classic - RFI

 A right uppercut scrambled Wilder's senses before Fury crashed a right hook into his opponent's temple that sent the challenger tumbling to the canvas, barely conscious.

+"Shots like that end careers," Fury said.
+"I just hope that he's OK.
+Because he took a lot of punishment tonight.

-"Don't ever doubt me," Fury said afterwards.
+"Don't ever doubt me," Fury said.
 "When the chips are down I will always deliver.

 "I give him the glory for the victory.
 He's a tough man -- he took some big shots tonight.